-Along with our regular staff-led fundraising as part of our LB150 fund, we also support local and national good causes on both a firm-wide and individual level.
+Along with our regular staff-led fundraising as part of our Lovewell Blake Community Fund, we also support local and national good causes on both a firm-wide and individual level.

-In the last 12 months, staff across our offices have, among other things:
+Staff across our offices have, amongst other things:

 - Hosted a black tie ball

 - Competed in a muddy run